1980 Portuguese legislative election: Background

+On the opposition side, and in order to respond to the success of the AD, the Socialist Party (PS) decided to form a left-wing coalition called the Republican and Socialist Front (FRS), which also included the Left-wing Union for the Socialist Democracy (UEDS) and the Independent Social Democratic Action (ASDI).

 Electoral system

 The Assembly of the Republic has 250 members elected to four-year terms.
 Governments do not require absolute majority support of the Assembly to hold office, as even if the number of opposers of government is larger than that of the supporters, the number of opposers still needs to be equal or greater than 126 (absolute majority) for both the Government's Programme to be rejected or for a motion of no confidence to be approved.

 The number of seats assigned to each district depends on the district magnitude.
 The use of the d'Hondt method makes for a higher effective threshold than certain other allocation methods such as the Hare quota or Sainte-Laguë method, which are more generous to small parties.

 For these elections, and compared with the 1979 elections, the MPs distributed by districts were the following: